-PROPOSAL 1

-ELECTION OF DIRECTORS
+- PROPOSAL 1: ELECTION OF DIRECTORS

-Eight director nominees will be elected at the Annual Meeting, each to serve until the next annual meeting (tentatively scheduled for May 6, 2021), or until the election and qualification of their successors.
+Eight director nominees will be elected at the Annual Meeting, each to serve until the next annual meeting (tentatively scheduled for May 5, 2022), or until the election and qualification of their successors.
 At the recommendation of the Nominating and Corporate Governance Committee, the Board has nominated the following persons to serve as directors for the term beginning at the Annual Meeting: Gregory L. Christopher, Elizabeth Donovan, Gennaro J. Fulvio, Gary S. Gladstein, Scott J. Goldman, John B. Hansen, Terry Hermanson and Charles P. Herzog, Jr. (collectively, the "Nominees").
-As previously disclosed by the Company on July 31, 2019, Paul J. Flaherty will be retiring from the Board of Directors at the conclusion of the current term, and contemporaneously therewith, the number of directors will be reduced to eight.
-All nominees have consented to stand for election and to serve if elected.
-However, if at the time of the Annual Meeting any nominee is unable or declines to serve, the individuals named in the proxy will vote the proxy for substitute nominees selected by them unless the number of directors has been reduced to the number of nominees willing and able to

 Directors are elected by a plurality of the votes cast, which means that the individuals who receive the greatest number of votes cast "For" are elected as directors up to the maximum number of directors to be chosen at the Annual Meeting.
 Consequently, any shares not voted "For" a particular director (whether as a result of a direction to withhold or a broker non-vote) will not be counted in such director's favor.
 The Board of Directors has adopted a majority vote policy in uncontested elections.
 An uncontested election means any stockholders meeting called for purposes of electing any director(s) in which (i) the number of director nominees for election is equal to the number of positions on the Board of Directors to be filled through the election to be conducted at such meeting, and/or (ii) proxies are being solicited for the election of directors solely by the Company.